sburnett/bismark-passive-server/README.markdown

 This is a repository of scripts for processing data collected by routers running Bismark-passive.
 (See https://github.com/sburnett/bismark-passive)

-We've collected nearly 3 GB of compressed log files from ten Bismark routers, and the amount of data and number of routers continues to grow every week.
+We've collected over 5 GB of compressed log files from 14 Bismark routers, and the amount of data and number of routers continues to grow every week.
 It's impractical to store and process all the data in a relational database like Postgres.
 (I tried this for a week and got frustrated by sluggish performance and awkward SQL queries.)